-5 Behaviour prohibited in public places

-- 5.1 A person in a public place may not: - (a) do anything to cause or allow a nuisance to occur. - (b) wilfully obstruct, disturb or interfere with any other person in their use or enjoyment of that public place. - (c) use any material or thing recklessly or in a manner which may intimidate, be dangerous, be injurious to or cause a nuisance to any person. - (d) do anything to cause or allow damage to any property owned or controlled by Council.

-6 Consumption of mind altering substances in public places

-6.1 A person must not consume, inject or inhale any mind altering substance in a public place.

-7 Distribution of leaflets and canvassing

-- 7.1 The primary purpose of this clause is to prevent littering in public places. - 7.2 A person must not litter or otherwise cause a nuisance in a public place by: - (a) depositing leaflets, flyers or other promotional material relating to any commercial activity or business on any vehicle. - (b) distributing leaflets, flyers or other promotional material relating to any commercial activity or business. - (c) distributing samples. - (d) touting, soliciting, canvassing, enticing, or accosting any person.
+- 5 Nuisances Behaviour prohibited in public places - 5.1 A person must not usein a public place tomay not: - (a) do anything to cause or allow a nuisance to occur. - (b) wilfully obstruct, disturb or interfere with any other person in their use or enjoyment of that public place. - (c) use any material or thing recklessly or in a manner which may intimidate, be dangerous, be injurious to or cause a nuisance to any person. - (d) do anything to cause or allow damage to any property owned or controlled by Council. - 6 Consumption of mind altering substances in public places - 6.1 A person must not consume, inject or inhale any mind altering substance in a public place. - 7 Distribution of leaflets and canvassing - 7.1 The primary purpose of this clause is to prevent littering in public places. - 7.2 A person must not litter or otherwise cause a nuisance in connection with a trading activity in a public place by: - (a) depositing leaflets, flyers or other promotional material relating to any commercial activity or business on any vehicle. - (b) distribute distributing leaflets, flyers or other promotional material relating to any commercial activity or business except within retail premises offering related goods or services for sale or hire provided the owner or occupier has given permission for the distribution to occur. - (c) distribute distributing samples unless the distribution of samples occurs within retail premises offering related